Kennametal (KMT)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
+A company’s long-term sales performance can indicate its overall quality.
 Any business can have short-term success, but a top-tier one grows for years.
-Unfortunately, Kennametal’s 2.3% annualized revenue growth over the last five years was sluggish.
-This was below our standards and is a tough starting point for our analysis.
+Regrettably, Kennametal’s sales grew at a sluggish 3.6% compounded annual growth rate over the last five years.
+This fell short of our benchmark for the industrials sector and is a tough starting point for our analysis.

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Kennametal’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 2.3% annually.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Kennametal’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 1.1% annually.
+Kennametal Year-On-Year Revenue Growth

-Kennametal also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Kennametal’s organic revenue averaged 2.3% year-on-year declines.
+We can dig further into the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Kennametal’s organic revenue was flat.
 Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
+Kennametal Organic Revenue Growth

-This quarter, Kennametal reported modest year-on-year revenue growth of 3.3% but beat Wall Street’s estimates by 4.3%.
-Company management is currently guiding for a 5.8% year-on-year increase in sales next quarter.
+This quarter, Kennametal reported year-on-year revenue growth of 9.8%, and its $529.5 million of revenue exceeded Wall Street’s estimates by 1%.
+Company management is currently guiding for a 14.1% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 2.2% over the next 12 months.
-Although this projection indicates its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking further ahead, sell-side analysts expect revenue to grow 8.9% over the next 12 months, an improvement versus the last two years.
+This projection is above average for the sector and indicates its newer products and services will spur better top-line performance.

 6. Gross Margin & Pricing Power

-In Q3, Kennametal produced a 31% gross profit margin, in line with the same quarter last year.
+This quarter, Kennametal’s gross profit margin was 32.8%, marking a 2.7 percentage point increase from 30.1% in the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin